taobataoma/meanTorrent/README.md

 if you want to disabled this feature, please set `enable` to `false`, `dir` is the saved path.

 #### mail sender configure
-meanTorrent need send mail to user when restore password, send invitations etc. before send these mail, you need change the mail options in file `env/development.js` or `env/production.js`, meanTorrent used module `nodemailer`, if you have any config question you can find at [nodemailer](https://nodemailer.com/about/).
+meanTorrent need send mail to user when restore password, send invitations etc. before send these mail, you need change the mail options in file `env/comm-variable.js`, meanTorrent used module `nodemailer`, if you have any config question you can find at [nodemailer](https://nodemailer.com/about/).

 ```javascript